-One of the problems with permanent gutter guards is you’re forced to remove the panels if you ever need to access the inside of your gutters.
-The Amerimax Home Hinged Gutter Guard solves this problem thanks to its hinged design, which you can simply flip up if you ever need to clean out debris.
-The guards are made from a galvanized steel mesh that will block large leaves and debris, with a convex design that won’t collapse under ice or snow.
+One of the problems with permanent gutter guards is you’re forced to remove the panels if you need to access the inside of your gutters.
+The Amerimax Home Hinged Gutter Guard solves this problem with its hinged design—simply flip up the guard if you need to clean out debris.
+Guards are made from a galvanized steel mesh that blocks large leaves and debris, with a convex design that shouldn't collapse under ice or snow.

-These hinged guards come in 36-inch panels that fit most standard k-style gutters, and they’re easy to install using the included hinges, which clip onto the front of your gutter.
-The product is affordable and versatile, but the downside is that the mesh won’t block fine debris like shingle grit.
+These hinged guards come in 36-inch panels that fit most standard K-style gutters, and they’re easy to install using the included hinges, which clip onto the front of your gutter.
+The product is affordable and versatile, but the downside is the mesh doesn't block fine debris such as shingle grit.

 Dam design holds up to heavy rainfall